wazuh/wazuh-documentation/source/deployment-options/wazuh-from-sources/wazuh-agent/index.rst

     .. note:: CMake 3.12.4 is the minimal library version required to build the Wazuh agent solution.

     1. Install development tools and compilers.
-In Linux, this can easily be done using your distribution's package manager:
+In Linux, this can easily be done using your distribution package manager:

      .. tabs::